sftpplus/sftpplus-docs/src/doc_source/events/events.rst

 20063
 ^^^^^

-:Message: Missing special group with name &#34;%(name)s&#34;.
+:Message: Missing special group with name "%(name)s".
 Please add it to your configuration.
 See documentation for more details about special groups.
 :Groups: process, failure, failure-high, failure-specific, operational
 :From version: 1.8.2
 :To version: 4.0.0